 Just under 4 years ago, I started the hashtag #holdyourbreathandshoot, it is a simple and very handy technique that anyone can implement into their captures with an iPhone as it ensures you are completely still and minimizes any possible shake or motion blur, ensuring clean crisp lines and details which result in visually pleasing results.

-This technique is especially important if using an app such as CortexCam.
+This technique is especially important if using a Photo App such as Inkifi.

 6) Don't Be Afraid of Using Perspective Correction Apps

 Whilst it is highly satisfying to capture a perfectly symmetrical image that requires no adjustments to the perspective in the post production, at times, due to certain circumstances, it is necessary.

 My go-to app for perspective correction is SKRWT.
 It is extremely user friendly and allows you to correct horizontal, vertical and lens distortions with the simple slide of a bar.